Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Markov partition and transfer operator

 we have $\beta=\beta'$ if $n \geq m$.} \end{enumerate} Then the partition $\{W_\al\}_{\al \in \mathcal{J}}$ is called a Markov partition relative to $\{O_i\}_{i \in \mathcal{I}}$. \end{defn}

 The motivation for introducing such a modified partition is to deal with characteristic functions in the expression of the transfer operator (\ref{op:iterates}) for establishing the existence of an absolutely continuous invariant measure for piecewise expanding smooth maps that are not complete.
-In our case, we observe the existence of a finite Markov partition for the Ostrowski dynamical system that satisfies the admissibility conditions in Proposition \ref{ost} with respect to the partition $\{I_{a,b}\}$ and to the action of the inverse branch $\hb_{a,b}$, by proving below that the partition $\{ \Delta_0, \Delta_1 \}$ is a Markov partition relative to $\{I_{a,b} \}_{(a,b) \in \Ac}$.
+In our case, we observe the existence of a finite Markov partition for the Ostrowski dynamical system that satisfies the admissibility conditions in Proposition \ref{ost} with respect to the partition $\{I_{a,b}\}$, as stated below. \begin{prop} The partition $\{ \Delta_0, \Delta_1 \}$ is a Markov partition relative to $\{I_{a,b} \}_{(a,b) \in \Ac}$ in the sense of Mayer.